 As we age, the skin around the eyes can lose its elasticity and the connective tissue of the eyelid can weaken.

 These changes may cause the upper eyelid skin to droop and sag.
 In some cases, the excess, loose eyelid skin can sag low enough to cause significant effects on peripheral vision, a condition known as dermatochalasis.
-When this happens, insurance may cover upper eyelid surgery.
+When this happens, insurance may cover upper eyelid surgery in Denver.